Student Site: UDallasCareerLink

-Opportunities posted on CareerLink may or may not be reviewed by the Office of Career Services before posting.
+Opportunities posted on CareerLink may or may not be reviewed by the Office of Personal Career Development before posting.
 Users are urged to review the opportunities on a case by case basis and use caution and common sense before applying to any opportunity.
-The Office of Career Services strongly advises students to not disclose social security numbers, credit card information or bank account numbers to unknown employers.
-The Office of Career Services cannot be held responsible and/or liable for any damages, real or imagined, past, present or future, from the information contained in or requested by the opportunities posted on CareerLink.
+The Office of Personal Career Development strongly advises students to not disclose social security numbers, credit card information or bank account numbers to unknown employers.
+The Office of Personal Career Development cannot be held responsible and/or liable for any damages, real or imagined, past, present or future, from the information contained in or requested by the opportunities posted on CareerLink.
 Neither NACE, NACElink/Symplicity, nor DirectEmployers reviews opportunities posted on CareerLink or at NACElink.com.
 Site users are urged to validate job postings and use caution and common sense when applying.

 Cookies, which are small text files recorded in a participant's hard drive, are employed by thousands of sites to enhance participant's web viewing experience.
 Cookies allow sites to "remember" participants across pages of a site and across multiple visits to a site.
 When participants access NACElink Network, it will set a cookie while they are onthe site.
 Once participants log out of the site or close their browser window the cookie is deleted.
 Thus, NACElink Network will not store information as to the number of times a participant visits the site.
 It will be necessary for participants to login each time they